hieudtrung/microdrop-path-planner/README.md

-# OpenDrop Path Planner Plugin
+# OpenDrop Route Planner Plugin

-A GUI-based controller for OpenDrop.
-The paths are calculated by David Silver's [Windowed Hierachical Cooperative A* (WHCA)](https://www.davidsilver.uk/wp-content/uploads/2020/03/coop-path-AIIDE.pdf).
+[OpenDrop](https://www.gaudi.ch/OpenDrop/) is an open-source microfluidic-control platform that leverages the cutting-edge electro-wetting technology.
+The device is integrated in many lab-on-chip systems to automate various experiments of digital biology.
+Nevertheless, the current design is flexible enough that we can broaden more use cases to other fields such as art, music, games, or robotics.

-A big thanks to the original Java implementation by [igrek51](https://github.com/igrek51/coop-pathfinder/tree/master).
+This plugin provides a GUI-based controller for OpenDrop.
+Users only need to define each droplet's start & one or more destinations.
+Then, the routes are calculated by the [Windowed Hierachical Cooperative A* (WHCA)](https://www.davidsilver.uk/wp-content/uploads/2020/03/coop-path-AIIDE.pdf) algorithm.
+No more explicit, static definition in JSON.

 ## Getting Started